WokLibCodeClub/Hello-Python/step4/step4.md

 As we've seen, lists can be very useful for simplifying code, but one of the most common uses for a list is in the type of repeat loop which begins with the word ```for```.

-It's similar to a ```while``` loop: you have a first line which ends in a colon, then all the lines which you want repeated are indented.
+It's similar to a ```while``` loop: you have a first line which ends in a colon, then all the lines which you want to repeat are indented.

 The first line of a ```for``` loop has *five* parts:

 1. the word ```for```